MyGansoFriend/WaterWall/README.md

 ## States control
 To change view state presentation use setter to section.state and adapter will update section automaticly.
-When you want to submit items to the section, if section is empty, it's better to chage state to Loaded first, because both calls addItems and change state will trigger adapter to update, but if section empty, Loaded state wont trigger it.
 ```kotlin

         stateFailedButton.setOnClickListener { section.state = SectionState.FAILED }